Lorena591/EMI-Experimental-Temperature-Variations/README.md

 To download the benchmark dataset, including the experimental signals collected and the developed computational codes, request access to: https://bit.ly/3W79htv

-## Experiments for the collection of EMI signals
+## Experiment to collect EMI signals

 The experiment consisted of collecting electromechanical impedance signals from a 6063-T5 aluminum alloy beam containing a PSI-5H4E piezoelectric transducer from Piezo Systems attached to its surface, as shown in the digure below.